mutating/skelet/README.md

 - [ ] Add automatic detection of the value validation function's signature, and if it allows, pass the old field value as well
 - [ ] Do not use quotation marks for non-string values in exceptions
 - [ ] Support for dotfiles as a source
+- [ ] The ability to reset the cache for sources